ScalaConsultants/akka-persistence-eventsourcing/README.md

-akka-persistence-eventsourcing
+akka-persistence-event-sourcing
 ==============================

-Example project with a simple REST API to a domain model persisted using akka-persistence with event sourcing.
+Example project with a simple CRUD REST API to a domain model persisted using akka-persistence with event sourcing.

 To start the spray-can server from sbt:
 > re-start